 Sixty-four out of ninety-four males (Group A) were given paroxetine hydrochloride 20 mg once daily as an initial treatment.
 After four weeks, those men who improved their ejaculatory control were given 'on-demand paroxetine hydrochloride (20 mg) three to four hours before their intended intercourse.
 The remaining 33 of the 94 males (Group B) were given 20 mg of 'on-demand paroxetine hydrochloride 3-4 hours before their intended intercourse.

 Paroxetine is taken orally.
 The dose is titrated based on the patient's symptoms and tolerance to the dosage.
-There are normal and controlled-release tablets and liquid forms.
-Depending on tolerance, paroxetine can be taken at any hour of the day.
+There are regular and controlled-release tablets and liquid forms.
+Depending on tolerance, Paroxetine can be taken at any hour of the day.

 You can take the medication with or without food.
 The doses of Paroxetine that are effective in increasing IELT are 1040 mg.